StephenDeVaux/what_should_I_eat/README.md

  - Sorting of recipes
  - Can add same recipe twice to your list?
 Maybe not useful
  - If User edits recipes, edits for all users, not very useful
+ - The meal planner doesnt save your recipes anywhere, so once its gone its gone...